 Cons of Remote Work

-- You have to meet deadlines.
+- You have to meet deadlines and the company’s productivity standards on your own.

 - You have to stay on top of the latest skills and trends in your industry.